Why We Built Ask Arthur: Australia Deserves Better Scam Protection

 How you can help

-The single most useful thing you can do right now?
-Try Arthur with a real suspicious message and share it with someone you care about.
+The single most useful thing you can do today: try Arthur with a real suspicious message and share it with someone you care about.
 Your mum, your nan, your mate who keeps clicking on things.
-Scam awareness is great, but scam tools are better — because even cybersecurity experts get caught out.
+Scam awareness alone hasn't worked — even cybersecurity experts get caught out (Troy Hunt, who built Have I Been Pwned, fell for a phishing attack in 2025).
+Tools work better than awareness because they remove the moment of doubt.

 Welcome to Ask Arthur.
 Let's make scammers' lives harder, together.